Love Potion No. 9 (film): Plot

+After many unsuccessful attempts to convince Diane she's been duped by Gary, Paul returns to Ruth for an antidote.
+She provides it, explaining, "Love Potion No. 9 does not create emotion, it purifies it" from being "obscured by doubt, prejudice, suspicion."
+Between those who drink it together, it solidifies true love eternally, five minutes after they share a kiss; the caveat... if Diane never truly loved Paul, he will love her forever but she will eternally hate him.

-Paul asks his three friends to help him in forcing Diane away from Gary and to take Potion No. 9, but they don't believe his story.
-Marisa arrives at Paul's and uses No. 8 to rob all of them, and learns that Gary has purchased the entirety of No. 8.
-After proving to them the power of the potion, Paul's friends agree to help him.
-When they arrive at Diane's house, Diane's friend and matron of honor tells them Diane and Gary are marrying in an hour, but that she suspects something is wrong with Diane.
-Seeing her friend go from a lonely single woman to having a string of handsome wealthy boyfriends, to being in love with Paul and now suddenly marrying a man she never did love.
+Paul asks his friends to help force Diane take Potion #9, but they don't believe him.
+Marisa use #8 to rob them all, but it proves to them its power, and they agree to help.
+When they arrive at Diane's house, her friend Sally, Diane's matron of honor at her impending wedding to Gary, suspects something is wrong with Diane.
 Paul explains what is happening and she agrees to help.

-The group arrives at the church to enact their plan, but things go terribly wrong.
-Diane's friend successfully gives her potion No. 9 but before Paul can drink from the glass and kiss her to activate it, Marisa arrives and enchants Paul's friends, preventing them from restraining Gary who then drinks No. 9 by accident and kisses Diane.
-Paul attempts to drink the potion and kiss her, but Gary throws him out and has him arrested.
-Marissa then uses the potion on Gary, and has him give her the bottle of No. 8.
-As Gary is on the potion as well, he enchants Marisa.
-Gary, having drunk No. 9 five minutes prior, feels drawn back to Diane and returns to the ceremony to marry her.
-Marissa, now infatuated with Gary, drinks some of the pure undiluted No. 8 from the bottle, causing all men in the church who hear her voice to stampede toward her, wreaking havoc and effectively ending the wedding.
-Marissa, running screaming through the streets, causes every man within ear shot to chase after her, giving Paul the opportunity to escape the police.
-Paul drinks Potion No. 9, kisses Diane and waits five minutes.
-The effect kicks in and Diane runs away from Gary into Paul's arms.
+They arrive at the church to enact their plan, but things go terribly wrong.
+Sally successfully gives Diane #9.
+But before Paul can drink and kiss her, Gary drinks from Diane's glass and kisses her.
+Madame Ruth tells Paul he too must drink from her glass, and then she must perforce choose between them.
+But Marisa arrives and enchants Paul's friends, preventing them from restraining Gary.
+Paul attempts to drink #9 from Diane's glass and kiss her, but Gary throws him out and has him arrested.

+Marisa then enchants Gary to get his remaining, undiluted bottle of #8.
+As Gary is under its effect as well, he enchants Marisa in return.
+But Gary, having sipped Diane's #9 minutes prior, feels drawn back to Diane and returns to the ceremony to marry her.
+Marisa, now infatuated with Gary and desperate to get him back, drinks the undiluted #8, enraging all the women in the church, and driving all the men into a stampede, effectively ending the wedding.
+Marisa flees screaming through the streets, drawing every single man away, which allows Paul to escape police custody.

+Paul finally kisses Diane, slugs Gary, and waits five minutes.
+After six minutes, Diane runs into Paul's arms and they happily leave together.
+Madam Ruth, observing through her crystal ball, sighs, "Ahh, that's nice."